rajasblack/rajasblack.github.io/README.md

 I am driven by my passion for problem-solving and creating impactful solutions using AI.
 With a strong background in **Generative AI**, I have worked on diverse projects, including **LangGraph** using **Agents**, where I applied my skills to push the boundaries of artificial intelligence and machine learning.

 I thrive in both **independent and team-based environments**, collaborating with cross-functional teams to deliver optimal results.
-My goal is to continuously grow as a **developer** and **data scientist**, contributing to the development of intelligent systems that can transform industries and improve lives.
+My goal is to continuously grow as a **developer** and **AI Architect**, contributing to the development of intelligent systems that can transform industries and improve lives.

 ## Work Experience